The Fundamental Principle

 Check Work at Key Stages — Not Just at the End

-The most effective quality management on a building site is checking work at critical stages rather than waiting until the whole job is done.
-A bricklayer who has built 60 courses of brickwork with the mortar joints 2mm too wide has a much bigger problem if you tell them at the top than if you tell them at the fifth course.
-The practical checkpoints vary by trade:
+The most effective quality management on a building site is checking work at critical stages, not waiting until the whole job is done.
+A bricklayer who has built 60 courses with mortar joints 2mm too wide has a much bigger problem if you tell them at the top than if you catch it at the fifth course.
+The checkpoints vary by trade:

-Brickwork: Check perpend joints (the vertical mortar joints) are not running in a continuous vertical line for more than two courses.
-Check the mortar joint profile is consistent with the specification (tooled, flush, recessed).
-Check gauge (the consistency of course heights) every five to ten courses — a rack-and-pinion gauge is the tool for this.
+Brickwork: Check perpend joints are not running in a continuous vertical line for more than two courses.
+Check the mortar joint profile is consistent with the specification.
+Check gauge every five to ten courses with a rack-and-pinion gauge.
 Check wall ties are specified correctly and installed at the correct centres.

-Roofing: Check tile gauge before the bulk of the roof is tiled — one row of tiles out of gauge at the eaves means the whole roof is wrong.
+Roofing: Check tile gauge before the bulk of the roof is tiled.
+One row out of gauge at the eaves means the whole roof is wrong.
 Check valley flashings and ridge details before felt goes under them.
 Check ridge and hip fixings are clipped, not just bedded.

 When Work Is Not to Standard

 When work is not to the required standard, address it immediately and in writing.
-Verbal instructions to redo work are unreliable — they get forgotten, disputed, or reinterpreted.
-A brief written instruction (even a WhatsApp message with a photograph of the defect and a clear statement of what needs to be done) creates a record.
-If the subcontractor disputes the required standard, refer to the specification that forms part of the subcontract.
-If there is no specification, you are in a weaker position — which is the strongest argument for having a clear written scope before work starts.
+Verbal instructions to redo work are unreliable.
+They get forgotten, disputed, or reinterpreted.
+A WhatsApp message with a photograph of the defect and a clear statement of what needs doing is enough to create a record.
+If the subcontractor disputes the required standard, refer to the specification in the subcontract.
+If there is no specification, you are in a weaker position.
+That is the strongest argument for having a clear written scope before anyone picks up a tool.

 Payment: Pay on Time, Every Time